BladeRunnerJS/brjs-appcache/README.md

 <a name="configuration"></a>
 ### Configuration
 - Appcache is configured at an aspect level, as different aspects will use different appcaches.
-- A config file named `appcache.conf` is looked for in the aspect folder.
+- A config file named `appcache.conf` is looked for in the `<aspect>/conf` folder.
 It supports the following properties in YAML format:
     - `version` a specific version to use for the appcache manifest in dev or prod.
     - `languages` a comma separated list of valid [HTTP language tags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.10).
 If no languages are supplied, "en" files will be cached by default.